NxPKG/khulnasoft-docs/content/style-guide/documentation-content-strategy/content-types/support-content.md

 ## Boundaries

-The general guidance is that anything related to a specific product (DNS, Security Center) or platform (Cloudflare One) belongs in a [product](/products/) tile.
-Anything that is specific to interacting with Cloudflare support or details niche troubleshooting steps belongs in the [support](/support/) tile.
+The general guidance is that anything related to a specific product (DNS, Security Center) or platform (Khulnasoft One) belongs in a [product](/products/) tile.
+Anything that is specific to interacting with Khulnasoft support or details niche troubleshooting steps belongs in the [support](/support/) tile.

 Support content should not duplicate content that already exists in a product tile.